 Secondly, I learned that my identity isn’t dependent upon the success or failure of the business.

-At the beginning, I was only doing the fair trade company to help the family, but towards the end, the company was becoming a part of my identity.
+At the beginning, I was only doing the fair trade company to help the incredible people in China that had impacted my life so much, but towards the end, the company was becoming a part of my identity.
 I didn’t want to close the business because I didn’t want people to think less of me.
 I thought that people thought of me and the business almost as one.